 Once the BKF file is recovered and scanned, a preview of all the files residing within the BKF file is generated.
 The details like name of the file, their creation date, the size, etc. are displayed.
 The details help the investigators to get a general idea of whether the files created at a particular time have anything in common with the crime.

 To summarize, the investigation process of cybercrimes may find some useful links in the backup files, if created by the culprit.
 The BKF files cannot be viewed just by clicking them.
-Therefore deploying forensic tools such as BKF File Viewer for viewing and investigating the BKF files is usually preferred.
+Therefore deploying forensic tools such as BKF file forensics Tool for viewing and investigating the BKF files is usually preferred.